 What is a typical day like teaching English in Vietnam?

-I work at a language centre so we work in the evenings and on weekends.
-Evening classes run from 5:30 – 8:45, weekend classes start at 8 am and run through till 8:45 pm (teachers will work a mix of morning, afternoon and evening sessions).
+I work at a language center so we work in the evenings and on weekends.
+Evening classes run from 5:30 – 8:45, weekend classes start at 8 am and run through till 8:45 pm (teachers will work a mix of morning, afternoon, and evening sessions).